You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

 Takeaway

-Roly-poly pill bugs feed on dead plants and other organic matter and can serve a useful purpose in the garden.
-However, they can become a nuisance, often confused with sowbugs (that cannot roll up).
+Pill bugs feed on dead plants and other organic matter and can be helpful in the garden.
+However, they can become a nuisance, often being confused with sowbugs (which cannot roll up).

 Whether you call them sal bugs, rollie pollie ollie bugs, or ball bugs, these natural methods will help control them.

-See also: how to get rid of roaches naturally.
+See also: How do you get rid of roaches naturally?

 Add comment